 Site speed, especially for mobile devices, is a critical factor for SERP rank.
 Optimize HTML size and implement caching across your site.

 Use Google’s Page Speed Insights tool to see how fast your site is and how much work needs to be done to improve it.

 ☑ Retiring/Redirecting Pages

 Backlinks are the lifeblood of a ranking site, and dead links are zombies that want to eat your domain authority.
 To avoid this gruesome fate, ensure permanent 301 redirects and temporary 302s are used where appropriate.

-As we mentioned in the checkbox above, PDFs can’t be redirected and need to be decommissioned.
+As mentioned above, PDFs cannot be redirected and must be decommissioned.

 ☑ SEO Housekeeping

-- Provide a full list of URLs that contain an XML declaration
+- Provide a complete list of URLs containing an XML declaration

 - Include for products where possible